BTE-N/bte-n.github.io/docs/main/Documentation.md

 You can now enter anything you like into the body of the file.
 If you don't know how to work with markdown, just keep reading after this article and you'll learn in no time!
 The next section will also show you how to access your websites.

+### Section 3: Committing

 Once you're finished, scroll down to "Commit changes".
+Here, you can set a short and longer description of your changes if you like to.
 If you are a Team Member already, this will directly add your file to the website.

 Otherwise, you will have create a "new branch".
 In this case, you can then send a pull request (on the branch page, there should be menu text telling you how to), and after being accepted into the team, your test file will be added to the `/spam/` folder.

 You should now be able to find it at [/docs/spam](https://github.com/pxnt/BTEN/tree/master/docs/spam) - my file, for example, is now [here](https://github.com/pxnt/BTEN/blob/master/docs/spam/Pxnt-11052020.md).

 {:.warning}
 ⚠️ You have just been shown how to create a test file.
 Please only create random test files in `/spam/` - not anywhere else.
 This is considered [griefing](#section-4-griefing) and will cause you to receive a warning, and a removal from the project if done repeatedly.